bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
 Examples are logging or security.

-Express’s middleware stack is an array of functions.
+Express's middleware stack is an array of functions.

-Middleware _can_ change the request or response, but it doesn’t have to.
+Middleware _can_ change the request or response, but it doesn't have to.

 ### Routing